justlyall/exchange-rate-api/README.md

 $ php artisan migrate --seed
 ```

-If you have gotten this far then hopefully everything should be working.

-maybe do a quick check to see if the server is running smoothly
+Moment of truth..

-Run curl/open your browser and navigate to http://localhost/server/public/api/v1/currencies this should output a list of currencies
+Run curl/open your browser and navigate to http://localhost/server/public/api/v1/currencies , If everything is perfect you will the some JSON,

-If that is working then you are ready to experiance this awesome.

-Open your browser and navigate to http://localhost/frontend
+Finally you can then test the app that i have create for you: http://localhost/frontend

 # API Url endpoints